 18. Have the Proper Health Insurance

-Check with your health care provider to see what sort of medical coverage you receive while traveling.
+Check with your health care provider to see what sort of International Insurance you receive while traveling.
 If necessary, get travel health insurance to be protected in case a visit to the doctor is in order.
 You can check out pricing are Travelex Insurance who protects for medical emergencies and trip cancellations.